BraedenQ/genai-product-review-pipeline/README.md

     <img src="images/schema-registry-cred-2.png" width=70% height=50%>
 </div>

-4. Get the bootstrap endpoint from the Cluster Settings and save it for the next step.
+7. Get the bootstrap endpoint from the Cluster Settings and save it for the next step.
 <div align="center" padding=25px>
     <img src="images/observe-bootstrap-endpoint.png" width=70% height=50%>
 </div>

 ## <a name="step-3"></a>**Set up AWS resources for review data using terraform**
 1. This demo uses Terraform  to spin up AWS resources that are needed.
-    - Update the `main.tf` file to adjust the resource names if necessary.
+    - Update the `variables.auto.tfvars` file with the proper values generated during the Confluent Cloud setup phase.
 Ensure you use the same region as selected during the Confluent Cloud cluster creation step.
-2. Update the `client.properties` file located in the `scripts/lambda-valid-reviews` and `scripts/lambda-review-bombing folders` by replacing the placeholders with the values collected from previous steps.
-3. Navigate to the `scripts/lambda-valid-reviews` and `scripts/lambda-review-bombing` folders, then execute the commands `zip -r lambda_valid_reviews.zip .` and `zip -r lambda_review_bombing.zip .`.
-Verify that the resulting zip files are located at `/scripts/lambda-valid-reviews/lambda_valid_reviews.zip` and `/scripts/lambda-review-bombing/lambda_review_bombing.zip`.
-4. Initialize Terraform.
+1. Initialize Terraform.
     ```
     terraform init
     ```

-5. Preview the actions Terraform would take to modify your infrastructure or Check if there are any errors in the code.
+1. Preview the actions Terraform would take to modify your infrastructure or Check if there are any errors in the code.
     ```
     terraform plan
     ```

-6. Apply the plan to create the infrastructure.
+1. Apply the plan to create the infrastructure.

     ```
     terraform apply
     ```
-7. Verify the resources created by terraform in AWS.
+1. Verify the resources created by terraform in AWS.
-8. Execute the `upload-datasets-to-s3.py` script located in the `scripts` folder using the following command:
+1. Execute the `upload-datasets-to-s3.py` script located in the `scripts` folder using the following command:
     ```
     python3 upload-datasets-to-s3.py
     ```
+    Be sure the bucket name is updated in this python script.
-9. Check the datasets uploaded to S3 by the script.
+9. [Optional] Check the datasets uploaded to S3 by the script.
 10. Open the AWS Step Functions that were created and start the execution:
     - The Step Function `confluent-mongo-aws-state-function-1` will trigger the valid reviews Lambda function, running every 5 seconds to generate valid reviews.
     - The Step Function `confluent-mongo-aws-state-function-2` will trigger the review bombing Lambda function, running every 3 minutes to generate 1,000 fake reviews.
+    - The Step Function `confluent-mongo-aws-state-function-3` will trigger the static review bombing Lambda function, running every 25 seconds to generate static fake reviews.
 <div align="center" padding=25px>
     <img src="images/state-function-run-1.png" width=70% height=50%>
 </div>